Add Signatures to Jira Issues with Old Street’s New E-Signature App

 Old Street’s newest app, Contract Signatures for Jira, makes it possible for internal and external users to add their signature to a Jira issue and formalize their agreement to the work described in it.

 And yes, you heard right.
 It’s possible for internal AND external users to sign Jira issues.
-It’s a bit like External Share for Jira, which lets you share Jira issues with users who aren’t on your instance.
+It’s a bit like External Share for Jira , which lets you share Jira issues with users who aren’t on your instance.
 But this time, you’re sending a signable version of the issue to a signee, who is then able to add their signature directly to the issue – without needing a Jira license!

 Signees are able to add their signature in one of three ways:

-• draw their signature with their mouse or touchscreen (meaning users can contract by phone)
+• Draw their signature with their mouse or touchscreen (meaning users can contract by phone)

-• upload a scanned or photographed signature from their computer.
+• Upload a scanned or photographed signature from their computer.

 Quick contracts for work

 There are two main use cases for this app.
 The first is to make a quick contract for work in Jira.
-There may be times where you want the work described in a Jira issue to be legally binding on the person it’s assigned to, particularly where that person is outside your organization.
+There may be times when you want the work described in a Jira issue to be legally binding on the person it’s assigned to, particularly where that person is outside your organization.

 Sign off proposed or completed work